 I don’t know about you, but some people lose me at “brace your core” or “get in a tri-pod stance” when they write.

-Some of the fitness shit out there is so fucking boring I’d rather watch paint dry.
+Some of the fitness stuff out there is so boring I’d rather watch paint dry.

 While I get we can’t reinvent the wheel, we can write with our own spice and call attention to our readers.

 Exercise science will never change, but your writing can provide its own twist to showcase your unique personality.

 As an example, I’ve related cheat meals to nuclear North Korea.
 I’ve connected soccer performance to online dating.
 I’ve referenced Frodo and Sam’s adventure to destroy the Ring of Power to single leg strength training.
 I’ve connected keg stands to abdominal crunches.